 According to the family code, “marriage can only be contracted between a man older than age 20 and a woman older than 17, unless age exemption is granted for serious cause by the civil court.”
-Nonetheless, data from UNICEF indicated that 10 per cent of women were married before age 15 and 52 per cent of women before 18.
-While early marriage occurred throughout the country, the NGO Plan International reported that some of the highest rates of early marriage were 83 percent in the Sud-Ouest Region, 83 percent in the Centre-Nord Region and 72 percent in the Centre-Est Region.
-In August the Lobbying and Advocacy Action Group (GALOP), an association mainly composed of the wives of senior officials and chaired by the first lady, initiated a training session to counter the practice of child marriage, which was carried by media in Ouagadougou.
-GALOP set up a network of journalists and communicators to produce and disseminate press articles to raise awareness of the effects of early marriage.
-During the year the government organized travelling campaigns targeting specific communes for education against the practice.
+Nonetheless, data from UNICEF indicated that 10 percent of women were married before age 15 and 52 percent of women before 18.
+While early marriage occurred throughout the country, the NGO Plan International reported that some of the highest rates of early marriage were 83 percent in the Sud-Ouest Region, 83 percent in the Centre-Nord Region, and 72 percent in the Centre-Est Region.

-Sexual Exploitation of Children: The law provides penalties for conviction of “child prostitution” or child pornography of five to 10 years’ imprisonment, a substantial monetary fine, or both.
+Sexual Exploitation of Children: The law provides penalties for conviction of child pornography of five to 10 years’ imprisonment, a substantial monetary fine, or both.
 The minimum age of consensual sex is 15.
-The law criminalizes the sale of children, child commercial sexual exploitation, and child pornography.
+The law criminalizes the sale of children, child commercial exploitation, including child sex trafficking, and child pornography.
 Children from poor families were particularly vulnerable to sex trafficking.
 The government did not report any convictions for violations of the law during the year.
 The penal code prescribes penalties of 11 to 20 years’ imprisonment and a substantial monetary fine for sex trafficking involving a victim 15 years or younger.
 It also prescribes five to 10 years’ imprisonment and substantial monetary fines for sex trafficking involving a victim older than age 15.

 Displaced Children: Recurrent armed attacks displaced hundreds of thousands of children.
-According to CONASUR, the national emergency relief council, women and children accounted for 60 percent of the IDPs (see section 2.e.).
+According to the national emergency relief council, women and children accounted for 83 percent of the IDPs (see section 2.e.).